2010 Tonight Show conflict: Negotiations

 Discussions neared completion regarding a financial settlement by January 14, and were expected to be in place following O'Brien's final week of shows—January 18–22—a concession O'Brien pushed to give his program a proper farewell.
-Movement on the settlement slowed when run by GE executives, then-owners of NBCUniversal.
-NBC had several requests, among those that he not bring Howard Stern on the show his final week and that they see the show's final week of scripts.
-Talks for much of the rest of the week went nowhere, and a Saturday New York Post story ran claiming that O'Brien's staff felt "betrayed" by his actions, as they did not understand his refusal to accept the 12:05 timeslot in order to keep their jobs and was driven by egocentric concerns.
-O'Brien was infuriated by the story, which he assumed to be a direct plant from NBC, as nearly all of his staff agreed that he should leave the network.
-He was personally appalled that the network challenged his character, as stressing severance for his employees was enormously important to him (he had paid them out of his own pocket during the writers' strike three years earlier).
+Movement on the settlement slowed when run by GE executives, then-owners of NBC Universal.
+NBC had several requests, among those that he not bring Howard Stern on the show his final week (which the O'Brien camp found slightly comical) and that they see the show's final week of scripts (which O'Brien never sent).
+With talks for much of the rest of the week going nowhere, a Saturday New York Post story ran alleging that O'Brien's staff felt "betrayed" by his actions for putting them out of work because of his refusal to accept the 12:05 timeslot; however, nearly all of O'Brien's staff had actually agreed that he should leave the network, and the argument that O'Brien was responsible for his staff being out of work came straight from an NBC executive.
+Therefore, O'Brien was infuriated by the story, which he figured was the result of a direct plant from NBC.
+He was appalled that NBC challenged his character, as stressing severance for his employees was enormously important to him.
+(He had paid them out of his own pocket during the writers' strike three years earlier).